digitalservicebund/digitalcheck-tool-finder/doc/adr/0003-use-react.md

 ## Decision

-We will use the version 18 of React as the frontend framework for developing the tool finder.
+We will use React as the frontend framework for developing the tool finder.

 ## Consequences